In English, adjectives are pretty easy to use. You put them before the noun they describe and you’re done.

 In many cases, though, the difference is fairly subtle, so don’t be shocked if you don’t immediately notice or understand this low-key shift in meaning.
 For instance, look again at the list of French adjectives that typically change places.
 It’s easy to see how some of these, like doux, follow this rule.
 Others, like ancien or sacré, take a bit of reflection, and even then may be hard to figure out.

 One thing I can promise is that the more French you absorb and learn, the more these will just seem natural.
 For instance, I didn’t learn sacré‘s two meanings in my French classes at school, but through conversations with French friends.

 What’s the effect of gender and number on French adjectives?

-English adjectives are invariable, that’s not the case of French adjectives.
-In French, adjectives change depending on two things:
+English adjectives are invariable, but that’s not the case for French adjectives.
+In French, most adjectives change depending on two things:

 - The gender of the noun they describe

 - The number (plural or singular) of the noun they describe

 There are a few invariable French adjectives – that is, adjectives that never change, regardless of the gender or number of what they’re modifying.
 These include numbers themselves (although there is some grammatical debate over whether or not numbers count as adjectives).

 You can go to this article to learn more about invariable French adjectives.
 But since the vast majority of French adjectives follow the gender and number rule, that’s what we’re focusing on in our article today.